stanford-rc/www.sherlock.stanford.edu/src/docs/software/index.md

 !!! warning "Installation requests"

-    The SRCC team installs, for general use, a set of libraries, tools and software applications that are commonly used across many research groups.
+    The Stanford Research Computing team installs, for general use, a set of libraries, tools and software applications that are commonly used across many research groups.
 However, our staff resources are quite limited and don't allow us to build nor maintain custom software applications that may be requested by or be of use to a small number of users.

 We strongly encourage users to build custom and field- or domain-specific software themselves, and install it in their own [personal or group shared